Outdated Browser Detected

 The range sits next to another popular new addition which is driving sales in more traditional categories – a newspaper stand supplied by News UK where papers can be dual-sited with snacks and confectionery to drive cross-category sales.

-We serve a lot of white van men who are in a hurry so we’ve made things as easy as possible for them by putting everything together in
+We serve a lot of white van men who are in a hurry so we’ve made things as easy as possible for them by putting everything together in one area

 “Some people say newspaper sales are dying but mine are growing.
 It’s about putting them in a good location.
 I’m selling 20 more copies of the Sun a day, 10-15 more copies of the Mail, and The Times and Telegraph are selling better too.”